guysoft/Ockle/src/doc/source/InstallingOckle.rst

 Set up the python environment
 -----------------------------

-- In order to compile some of the python module you will need to install the following packages (or your distro's equivelent)
+- In order to compile some of the python modules you will need to install the following packages (or your distro's equivalent)
 .. code-block:: bash

   apt-get install libxslt1-dev libxml2-dev libgraphviz-dev

-- Run the following commands to get a python environment with the correct versions of software. (you can change *~/pythonenv* to any path that suits you ):
+- Run the following commands to get a python environment with the correct modules and version.

+.. note:: you can change *~/pythonenv* to any path that suits you

 .. code-block:: bash